ligolang/ligo/gitlab-pages/docs/faq/cameligo-ocaml-syntax-diff.md

 ### Semicolons in `begin ... end` sequences

-In OCaml, the last line of a `begin...end` bloc can finish with a semicolon `;`, but not in CameLigo.
+In OCaml, the last instruction of a `begin ... end` sequence can be terminated by a semicolon `;`, but not in CameLIGO.

 ```cameligo
 // In CameLigo